omar2535/GraphQLer/README.md

 python -m graphqler --mode idor --url <URL> --path <SAVE_PATH>
 ```

 The [insecure direct object reference (IDOR)](https://portswigger.net/web-security/access-control/idor) mode can be run after **compile** mode and **fuzz** mode is complete.
-It requires the `objects_bucket.pkl` file to already exist as it uses the objects bucket from a previous run to see if information found/created from a previous run is also reference-able in a new run.
+It requires the `objects_bucket.pkl` file to already exist as it uses the objects bucket from a previous run to see if information found/created from a previous run is also reference-able using a secondary (attacker) access token.
+Configure the secondary token with `IDOR_SECONDARY_AUTH` in your config file.

 ### Run mode